 I hate to admit it, but I was emotionally abusive in several of my relationships over the years.
 It was the end of my marriage that made me stand up and take note that something was wrong with the way my life was going.
-After my divorce, I took responsibility for my role in my failed relationships over the years and decided that I needed to heal.
+After my divorce, I took responsibility for my role in all my failed relationships and decided that I needed to heal.

 I am so fortunate my wife chose to leave me.
-As painful and devastating as it was, I would never have healed had she not taken action to protect herself.
+As painful and devastating as it was, I would never have started my healing journey had she not taken action to protect herself.
 I would not have understood just how much damage I was doing had she never left.

-After my journey to healing started, I decided to learn as much as I could about verbal and emotional abuse, and even more recently about narcissistic abuse.
-Now I can look back at every one of my relationships that ended and see them as opportunities to look within and understand myself and my behavior a bit more.
+After I stepped on to the path to healing, I decided to learn as much as I could about verbal and emotional abuse, and even more recently about narcissistic abuse.
+Now I can look back at every one of my relationships that ended and see them as opportunities to look within myself and understand my old, toxic behavior a bit more.

 If you are in an emotionally abusive relationship or if you’re questioning if you are, start doing your research so that you don’t go crazy thinking it’s you and not your partner.
 Often when you enter a relationship feeling pretty good about yourself but later on feel like you can’t do anything right – you might be experiencing some sort of narcissistic or emotional abuse.

-If you want an in-depth analysis of your relationship, consider purchasing the M.E.A.N. workbook below.
-It’s a revealing process that lets you know exactly what’s going on in your relationship and how you can become empowered to start trusting yourself again and stop the manipulation.
+If you want an in-depth analysis of your relationship, consider getting the M.E.A.N. workbook below.
+It’s a revealing process that helps you pinpoint exactly what’s going on in your relationship and how you can become empowered to start trusting yourself again and stop the manipulation.

 Narcissists don’t have to have the upper hand.
-Once you know who and what you’re dealing with, you can begin healing and learning how to stop supplying their narcissistic fuel.
+Once you know who and what you’re dealing with, you can begin the healing and start learning how to stop supplying their narcissistic fuel.

-Narcissists can and will use everything you appreciate against you and make you feel bad for feeling good.
-It’s important you learn as much as you can about their behavior and how you may be amplifying it so that you aren’t inadvertently your own worst enemy.
+Narcissists can and will use everything you appreciate against you and make you feel bad just for feeling good!
+It’s important you learn as much as you can about their behavior and how you may be exacerbating it so that you don’t inadvertently become your own worst enemy.

 The line from the 1982 movie Poltergeist sums it up best: